 As for vertical integrated and multi-products incumbents in the electronic communication markets, if it is NRA's opinion that the level of risk underpinning the services offered over the incumbents' access network is lower than that faced by the incumbent as a whole, it will be, therefore, necessary to identify a proper pure play competitor whose beta can be used as a proxy for the incumbent access activity.
-However in practice is not so easy to identify proper pure play comparators of the incumbent access activities.
+However in practice is not so easy to identify proper pure play comparators of the incumbent access activity, as they should be telecommunications operators involved just in the access activities.
 A possible solution could be either benchmarking the equity's beta of the country's largest not diversified utility companies or the equity betas of telecom companies involved mainly, if not solely, in access activities.